Saxophonist Bettyjeane Quimby

 Saxophone

-Currently, Bettyjeane serves as Education Program Director for Roots of American Music, where she develops curricula that connect history, culture, and social-emotional learning through music.
+Currently, Bettyjeane is an experienced substitute teacher in the Cleveland Metropolitan School District, serving students in grades K-8 not only in music but in multiple content areas.
 As a freelance musician, teacher, and non-profit administrator, she remains active in both performance and music education, regularly attending music conferences nationwide.